 Wayland the blade-winder, suffered woe, | that steadfast man, knew misery. | Sorrow and longing, walked beside him, | wintered in him, kept wearing him down, | after Nithad, hampered and restrained him, | lithe sinew-bonds, on the better man. | That passed over, this can too.

-The third source is the thirteenth-century, Old Icelandic Völundarkviða 'Wayland poem'.
-The fourth source is the mid-thirteenth century Old Norse Þiðrekssaga 'Didrik saga' also written as the Thidreksaga.
+A third source is the thirteenth-century, Old Icelandic Völundarkviða 'Wayland poem'.
+A fourth source is the mid-thirteenth century Old Norse Þiðrekssaga 'Theodric saga' also written as Thidreksaga.

-Besides written sources, also medieval artifacts 'speak' of Wayland the Smith.
-One artifact is a representation of the lay of Wayland depicted on the so-called Ardre VIII image-stone dated eighth or ninth century, and found in the area of Ardre at island Gotland, Sweden.
-Furthermore, what's known as the Franks Casket, is another artifact testifying of the legend.
-It's an Anglo-Saxon whale's bone casket dated early eighth century, and kept in the British Museum in London (see image below).
+Besides written sources, medieval artifacts also speak of Wayland the Smith.
+One artifact is a representation of the lay of Wayland depicted on the so-called Ardre VIII image-stone, dated to the eighth or ninth century, and found in the area of Ardre on the island of Gotland, off the east coast of Sweden.
+Furthermore, what's known as the Franks Casket is another artifact testifying to the legend.
+It's an Anglo-Saxon whale's bone casket, dated to the early eighth century, and kept in the British Museum in London (see image below).
 It has many stories depicted on it.
-On the frontside left, a scene of the legend of Wayland the Smith is shown.
-Franks Casket got its name from Augustus Wollaston Franks who donated the casket to the British Museum.
-Lastly, three tenth-century stone crosses depicting the legend of Wayland have been preserved in the towns of Leeds, Sherburn-in-Elmet, and Bedal.
-All three in the UK.
+On the front left side, a scene of the legend of Wayland the Smith is shown.
+The casket got its name from Augustus Wollaston Franks, who donated the casket to the British Museum.
+No claims for the French, therefore.
+Lastly, three tenth-century stone crosses depicting the legend of Wayland have been preserved in the towns of Leeds, Sherburn-in-Elmet, and Bedale, all three in the UK.

 However, the oldest artefact by far is the gold solidus with the Anglo-Frisian runic inscription Wela[n]du from Schweindorf.
 With that, the oldest, tangible proof testifying of blacksmith Wayland, or arguably historic more correct from now on, Weladu.

-If you've ever seen the so-called Wijnaldum disc-on-bow brooch 'in the flesh' in the Fries Museum in the city of Leeuwarden, you cannot help wondering how it was made and who he or she was.
-Such craftsmanship!
-Check out our post Ornaments of the Gods found in a mound of clay to learn more about this brooch.
-Could it possibly be Weladu was somehow historical, knowing blacksmiths were highly valued in early-medieval society?
-And if so, could it be he made this brooch?
+If you've ever seen the so-called Tjitsma-Wijnaldum disc-on-bow brooch 'in the flesh' in the Fries Museum in the town of Leeuwarden, you cannot help but wonder how it was made and who its maker was.
+Such amazing craftsmanship.
+Check out our blog post Ornaments of the Gods found in a mound of clay to learn more about this brooch.
+Could it possibly be that Weladu was somehow historical, knowing that blacksmiths were highly valued in early medieval society?
 The profession of a smith was even protected by law.
-The old Frisian law text, the Lex Frisionum dated ca. 790, protected the craftsman of metal as follows:
+The Frisian law text, the Lex Frisionum, dated ca. 790, protected the craftsman of metal as follows:

 Qui harpatorem, qui cum circulo harpare potest, in manum percusserit, componat illud quarta parte maiore compositione, quam alteri eiusdem conditionis homini.
 Aurfici similiter.
 (Lex Frisionum)